quliang93/RARL/README.md

 Regarding the configuration of the carla-ros-bridge, you can refer to the [official link](https://github.com/carla-simulator/ros-bridge).

-### 1.2 Spatial-Critical Rep package compile
+### 1.2 Spatial Critical Representation (SCR) package compile

 To use the spatial-critical representation(SCR), we have written a C++ ROS package.
-The SCR is a perception method based on ray-casting output format, which has been mentioned in our previous work.
+The SCR is a perception method based on ray-casting output format, which has been mentioned in our [previous work](https://ieeexplore.ieee.org/abstract/document/10242384).
 The configuration steps are as follows.

 ```Shell